oliviodare/unnamed-history-thing/📖 Literature notes/2019-Peels {MBP}.md

 a) thus the criticism on why the humanities cannot do replication cannot rest on this assumptions.

 b) since meaning, value, and so on are not what differentiates humanities and natural sciences, and if we are to create a humanities-specific notion of replication, in which agency, value, and meaning play a role, the natural sciences should look at this notion to understand how replication interacts with meaning, value, and so on.
+(TJ: Counterpoint: this is what [[2018-de Rijcke, Penders {TJ}]] claim, that one of the core distinctions between humanities and physical sciences *is* the kind of objects they extract meaning from, and hence the kind of meaning they extract.)

 > Also, I take “replication” and “reproduction” to be synonyms, as I do “replicability” and “reproducibility.”13